Skip to content

 Here is what the internet arguments miss: you do not have to pick one method exclusively.
 A hybrid approach can capture the mathematical advantage of the avalanche while preserving some snowball motivation.

-1. If you have a small debt you can eliminate within one to two months, knock it out first regardless of interest rate.
+1. If you have a small debt you can eliminate within 1 to 2 months, knock it out first regardless of interest rate.
 That quick win builds momentum.

 2. Then switch to the avalanche for everything remaining.

-3. If you ever feel your motivation slipping, look for another small balance you can crush quickly.
+3. If you ever feel motivation slipping, look for another small balance you can crush quickly.

 The hybrid is pragmatic.
 It respects both the math and the human brain.